-I don’t know if the cookies are the same now that Disney has remodeled Main Street Bakery and added a Starbucks, but this recipe, which is supposed to be Main Street’s Bakery’s, is a good one.
+I don’t know if the cookies are the same now that Disney has remodeled Main Street Bakery and added a Starbucks, but this recipe for Main Street Bakery Double Chocolate Cookies is a good one.

 I’m glad I finally tried it!
 I wasn’t sure the cookies would be chocolatey enough, but the 18 oz of chocolate chunks (or in this case, chips) added at the end certainly did the trick.
 The dough started out a little soft, but after a 30 minute stint in the refrigerator, it was easy to work.
 I also thought the recipe was interesting in that it only called for only 1/4 teaspoon of baking soda.
 The cookies rose just fine and had an interesting cakey but still kind of dense texture that worked well with all the chocolate without overpowering it.That is, the dough was good, but not so rich that it clashes with the chips.
 This one’s definitely a keeper.
 Now I just have to make my way back to Disney World and try the cookies on Main Street.